 It’s not enough just to create an image, upload it to all your social media profiles, and consider your work done.

 Creating social media images isn’t a one-size-fits-all thing: each social network requires different image sizes in different profile areas.
-Each social media site also crops and optimizes uploaded images differently, so it’s important to determine how to position your images in a way that showcases the best of your brand.
+Each social media site also crops and optimizes uploaded images differently, so it’s important to determine how to position your images in a way that showcases the best of your brand (check out the best image formats for your page).

 If you’re looking for the TLDR; of this article about social media image sizes and want a lazy approach to visual marketing, you can stop reading after this section.
 According to Buffer, although most social sites require different image sizes, they’ve found that these dimensions commonly work for sharing images with news feed updates: